9oelM/9oelM.github.io/content/blog/2021-03-13-complete-end-to-end-guide-for-developing-dockerized-lambda-with-nodejs-terraform-and-SAM-cli/index.md

 ![docker first test](./docker-first-test.png)

-OK.
-It shows the response we've created in `index.ts`.
-That's good.
-Now, let's setup 'hot reload' for the server.
-This is where SAM CLI should startt to come in.
+This is where SAM CLI should start to come in.
 But before then, we will need to make a ECR repository with terraform.
 Let's go back to terraform for a while.

 # Back to terraform: assume role and ECR